Events of 6 October: Spain

-In Catalonia
+Catalonia

-Following the establishment of the Second Spanish Republic in 1931, a Statute of Autonomy established Catalonia as an autonomous region, but it was passed only after two important cuts that kept control of taxation and education vested in the Spanish state.
-Elections were held in November 1932 to a new Catalan parliament, which were won by the Esquerra Republicana de Catalunya (Republican Left of Catalonia; ERC), with Francesc Macià becoming president.
+Following the establishment of the Second Spanish Republic in 1931, a Statute of Autonomy established Catalonia as an autonomous region, but it was passed only after two important concessions that kept control of taxation and education vested in Madrid.
+Elections were held in November 1932 to a new Parliament of Catalonia, which were won by the Republican Left of Catalonia (ERC), with Francesc Macià becoming President of Catalonia.

-The appointment of Adolf Hitler as German chancellor in January 1933 was followed in Catalonia by the formation of the Alianza Obrera (Workers' Alliance), an anti-fascist organisation among whose aims was preparation for a revolution to establish a federal Spanish republic.
-Macià died at Christmas, and Lluís Companys was elected president of Catalonia a week later on 1 January 1934.
+In January 1933, the appointment of Adolf Hitler as Chancellor of Germany was met with anxiety by the Spanish left.
+Catalonia saw the formation of the Alianza Obrera (Workers' Alliance), an anti-fascist organisation among whose aims was preparation for a revolution to establish a "federal" Spanish republic.
+When Macià died at Christmas, Lluís Companys was elected president of Catalonia a week later on 1 January 1934.
 The ERC won the Catalan election of 1934, bucking the trend in Spain where a shift to the right was the norm.
 The implementation of the Statute of Autonomy was seen to be threatened by the CEDA success in the 1933 election and its entry into government on 4 October 1934.
+In addition, the rejection by the Constitutional Court of Spain of the emancipatory Crop Contracts Law land reform passed by the Parliament of Catalonia on 14 April 1934, which protected the tenant farmers and granted access to the land they were cultivating, was seen as a direct attack to both social progress and Catalan self-government, thus rising tensions.

+On 5 October the general strike was declared in various Catalan towns, among them Sabadell, Vilanova i la Geltrú, Granollers, Mataró or Badalona.
+Crowds of workers and peasants claimed for the proclamation of the Catalan Republic, a move that was approved by the city councils of some of the afformentioned towns, which proceeded to hoist the estelada (Catalan pro-independence flag) and the red flag from their balconies.